itsmejul/llm-confidence/README.md

 This will create the plots of all models-dataset combinations and save them in ```results/correlation_eval/correlation.png```.
 Also, it will calculate Pearson and Spearman correlation scores and save them in the same directory as both .csv and .tex files for easy further use.

-## Model fitting
-Currently, this happens in the ```correlation.ipynb``` notebook, but later this will be moved into the ```correlation_eval.py``` file.
-We fit a unimodal model to each of the model-dataset plots medians.
-Later, we will then fit a linear model on the correlation between that model and the cosines, to see how well that model fits the cosine scores.

 # Accuracy analysis over prompting techniques and entropy and cosine
 <div style="display: flex; gap: 20px;">
   <img src="results/accuracy_exp/llama2_cot_all/cosine_violin.png" alt="Cosine Accuracy Violin" style="width: 48%;">
   <img src="results/accuracy_exp/llama2_cot_all/entropy_violin.png" alt="Entropy Accuracy Violin" style="width: 48%;">
 </div>
-We analyze the performance of different LLMs on the GSM8K benchmark with respect to different prompting methods, and how the token entropy and cosines are related to the performance.
+We analyze the performance of different LLMs on the GSM8K benchmark with respect to different prompting methods, and how the token entropy and cosine similarity scores are related to the performance.

 ## Recreating results
 First, create a virtual environment using ```requirements.txt```, for example: